Veterinary Practice Sales Process

 PS Broker will sell your veterinary practice.

-After our conversation, we will email a checklist of items needed to start the valuation process to establish a list price for your practice, along with a list of our references and our signed Confidentiality Agreement.
-Rest assured, any information you share with PS Broker is held in the strictest confidence.
+After our conversation, we will email a checklist of items needed to start the valuation process to establish a list price for your practice.
+We will also email a list of our references and our signed Confidentiality Agreement.
+Rest assured, any information you share with PS Broker is strictly confidential.
 Once the Confidentiality Agreement is completed, the valuation process begins in earnest.

 IN-HOUSE PRACTICE VALUATION